lee-zhg/watson-chatbot-bank-advanced/README.md

 1. Copy the script.

 1. Open file `sample_homepage.html` in a file editor.
 The file locates in the root folder of the downloaded repo.
-This sample HTML file is used to similate a company web page.
+This sample HTML file is used to simulate a company web page.

 1. Past the script under the section `<!-- copied script elements -->`.